ASD-Blueprint/desktop.gov.au/blueprint/office-365.md

 ### Audit and logging

-The Office 365 Security & Compliance Center provides the ability to monitor and review user and administrator activities across the Office 365 applications from the past 90 days.
+The Microsoft 365 Compliance Center provides the ability to monitor and review user and administrator activities across the Microsoft 365 applications from the past 90 days.

-Audit logs are kept by default for 90 days but are configurable up to one year by default for E5 licensing.
+Audit logs are kept by default for 90 days but are configurable up to 10 years using an Audit retention policy.

 When an event occurs for the respective application it will take anywhere from 30 minutes up to 24 hours before it can be viewed in the audit log search.

-The Office 365 Management Activity API enables third-party applications to consume audit logs from Office 365.
-If audit logging is disabled, third-party applications can still consume audit logs from the Office 365 Management Activity API.
+The Microsoft 365 Management Activity API enables third-party applications to consume audit logs from Microsoft 365.
+If audit logging is disabled, third-party applications can still consume audit logs from the Microsoft 365 Management Activity API.

 A list of Office 365 applications, their auditing capabilities and duration wait time once an event occurs.